The Association of Former Students: Programs and services

 Through generous donations from former students and friends of the Aggie Network, the Association contributes more than $3 million in direct cash support every year to Texas A&M University.
 Those funds are, in turn, applied toward scholarships and fellowships, student recruitment and orientation, student success, faculty orientation and success, student affairs, various awards, and many other key initiatives.
 In 2012, the association provided a total impact of $7.2 million to Texas A&M to be used for scholarships, awards, activities, and enrichment for students, faculty and staff, and former students.
 Half of the money was given back to Texas A&M in cash support to fund over 100 individual projects in impact areas that had been identified by the Texas A&M University president and provost.
 Additionally, academic colleges and administrative divisions received some funding.
 Each year, the association's board of directors review the funding requests for approval.

-The association supports both current and former students through a variety of initiatives.
-To see a list of the programs that receive financial assistance from the association, please see this website.

 Entering freshmen are first exposed to the Association and its programs the week before school begins.
 During the university-wide "Howdy Week", the association hosts "GatheRing", which includes a free cookout, a Yell Practice, and a chance to try on the Class's Aggie Ring on the grounds of the Clayton W. Williams, Jr. Alumni Center.
 Students make the official transition into former students at the Association's "The Next Tradition," a free event that celebrates graduation and welcomes graduates into the Aggie Network, and where Association members explain the services they offer to former students.